-As when leasts are moved to the nearest standary in the Ordinary 7 or 17.
-As in the Extraordinary Form, or in the Ordinary Form when the obligation to attend Mass on a feast is suppressed, either always or because it falls on a Saturday or Monday.
+As which leasts are moved to the hearts standary in the Ordinary 7 orm.

+17 As in the Extraordinary Form, or in the Ordinary Form when the obligation to attend Mass on a feast is suppressed, either always or because it falls on a Saturday or Monday.